Reim-developer/magical_rs/crate/magical-rs/readme.md

 `magical_rs` is a lightweight, dependency-free Rust crate that detects file types by matching **magic bytes (signatures)** at specific offsets — including tricky formats like `.iso` with signatures **32KB into the file**.

+**Infinite Customization with magical_dyn:**
+* While magical_rs is zero-cost and no_std-friendly by default, it also scales up to full runtime flexibility when you need it.

+**Enable the `magical_dyn` feature to unlock:**
+* Closures as matchers: Define logic inline with |bytes| bytes.starts_with(b"MAGIC").
+* Arbitrary return types: Attach any value — strings, structs, enums, configs — as the detection result.
+* Dynamic rule tables: Build file type detectors that are defined at runtime, driven by config, plugins, or user input.

 No external tools.
 No bloated dependencies.
 Just fast, reliable file type detection.

 ---